Tips for Working from Home, Business Email and Discipline

 Managing Business Work Email at Home

-Usually, your work email is on your work PC when you leave the office, and you won’t check it until you are back in the office again in the morning.
+Usually, your work email is on your work PC when you leave the office, and you won’t check it until you return to the office in the morning.
 Now that you work from home, you’ll want to set up your work account to use it from your home device.

 Increased Email Volume